-Swans which are wild or unmarked mute swans in open water are the lawful property of the Queen.
+Swans, that are wild or unmarked mute swans in open water, are the lawful property of the Queen.
 Killing one of these swans would be close to an act of treason and has been since the 12th century.

-The Queen has no rightful claim on tame swans, or any other types of swan for that matter.
-But, you don't want a message from the Queen - right?
+But, the Queen has no rightful claim on tame swans, or any other types of swan for that matter.
+Yet, only the Queen of England is allowed to eat swan meat.

 Most employers are cautious on handing out a reference with negative comments.
 Bad references are 'subjective' anyway and a complicated topic to cover in this section.
 But, receiving a bad reference from your employer may constitute character defamation or libel.

-The BBC is a state-based entity providing a national and international media broadcasting services.
-On the whole, the licence fee funds the British Broadcasting Corporation.
-The funds allow them to offer programs ahead of other commercial and advertising interests.
+The BBC is a state-based entity providing national and international media broadcasting services.
+In most part, the licence fee funds the British Broadcasting Corporation (BBC).
+It allows them to offer programs ahead of other commercial and advertising interests.

-Even though it is a contentious topic, using a television in the UK without a TV licence is punishable by law and a severe fine.
+Even though it is a contentious topic, using a television in the UK without a TV licence is punishable by law and can result in a severe fine.

 Free Television Licence | Seniors do not pay for TV licences from the age of 75 in the United Kingdom.